tori-miller/Ti64-VPSC-CoRotation-Analysis/README.md

 © Victoria M. Miller and Benjamin A. Begley, 2019.

 This repository contains the code necessary to run and analyze Viscoplastic Self-Consistent (VPSC) simulations for alpha-beta Ti alloys in compression.
 This code was used in the paper "Prediction of relative globularization rates in α + β titanium alloys as a function of initial crystal orientation," by B.A.
 Begley, S.K.
 Markham, M.R.
 Mizak, A.L.
 Pilchak, and V.M.
-Miller, submitted October 2019.
+Miller, published in _Journal of Materials Research_ Vol. 35, Iss.
+8, April 2020.
+Available at: https://doi.org/10.1557/jmr.2020.54

 Code is broken into three parts:
 1. Variable declarations (for conventionally modified parameters), found in *InitializeParameters.m*